 While we will be judged by the “books”, God has already chosen those in the “book” to be saved (Revelation 20:11-15).
 And they will be saved only through the substitutionary work of Christ, in response to faith and repentance, where He is punished for their all their sin and they are credited instead with His righteousness.

 But unlike Christ, we have no righteousness.
 We can forgive (or better said, ask the Father to forgive), but we cannot save.
+In this way, this does not do violence to the Westminter Larger Catechism question 194 which says in part:

-• “that we and all others are guilty both of original and actual sin”
+· “that we and all others are guilty both of original and actual sin”

-• “that neither we, nor any other creature, can make the least satisfaction for that debt”
+· “that neither we, nor any other creature, can make the least satisfaction for that debt”

-• “that we from the heart forgive others their offenses.”
+· “when we have this testimony in ourselves, that we from the heart forgive others their offenses.”

-Say, for example, your spouse does something sinful that disrupts your morning routine, you miss the bus, arrive 30 minutes late for work, and must work through lunch to make up for it.
-If you go to our Father and ask Him to forgive them, if you commit neither to retaliate nor resent them, if you erase it from your terrestrial ledger, God will erase it from His celestial books as well.
+Say, for example, your spouse does something that disrupts your morning routine, you miss the bus, arrive 30 minutes late for work, and must work through lunch to make up for it.
+If you go to our Father and ask Him to forgive them, if you commit neither to retaliate nor resent them, if you erase it from your terrestrial ledger, God will have erased it from His celestial books as well.
 This is forgiveness.

 This is so central to the Eastern Orthodox Church liturgy that before Great Lent, there is Forgiveness Vespers, during which members of the congregation turn each to the other and say “Forgive me, a sinner”, to which the response comes “God forgives, and I forgive”.

-At this point we must return to the warning of Matthew 6:15:
+So, at this point we must return to the warning of Matthew 6:15:

 “. . . but if you do not forgive others their trespasses, neither will your Father forgive your trespasses.”